zhixin9001/2021-SAA/note/tips.md

 - can't convert an existing standard queue into a FIFO queue.
 - Delay queues let you postpone the delivery of new messages to a queue for several seconds, invasible, 0-15min
 - Visibility timeout is a period during which Amazon SQS prevents other consumers from receiving and processing a given message, default 30s, 0-12h
+- short polling and long polling(投票)
+    - short polling, default, SQS sends the response right away, even if the query found no messages
+    - long polling, SQS sends a response after it collects at least one available message, up to the maximum number of messages specified in the request.
+Amazon SQS sends an empty response only if the polling wait time expires.
+        - set 'receiveMessage'
 ### SNS
 - pay only for the compute time that you consume
 - FIFO, can only be subscribed by a SQS FIFO